-Exceeds recreational use criteria for Escherichia coli in more than 10.5% of the samples .
-Percent of the sites when more than 10.5% of samples exceeded recreational use criteria referre of the sites when more than 10.5% of samples exceeded referrational a
+Exceeds recreational use criteria for Escherichia coli in more than 10.5% of the samples

+Percent of the sites when more than 10.5% of samples exceeded recreational use criteria.

 Benthic Macroinvertebrates

 Benthic macroinvertebrates are stream bottom-dwelling invertebrate organisms (mostly insect larvae) that can be seen without magnification.
 Their tolerance of poor water quality varies depending on the species and, as a result, these organisms are used as indicators of water quality.